Philosophy, Computing, and Artificial Intelligence

 In the "backward pass" section, backprop uses the zs and activations to calculate the adjustments.
 This calculation is the most important (and difficult) part of the algorithm.

-When an image `x` from the training set of `n` images is fed through the network, it produces a vector of outputs, `a_L`, different in general from the desired vector of outputs `y`.
-The ideal is to make `y = a_L` for each image `x` in the training set.
+When an image `x` from the training set of `n` images is fed through the network, it produces a vector of outputs, `a^L`, different in general from the desired vector of outputs `y`.

-To approach this ideal, we minimize the average error in the network
+We try to minimize this difference by minimizing the average error in the network

 where

-`y^j` is the `j^(th)` neuron in the vector of desired activations
+`y_j` is the desired activation of the `j^(th)` neuron in the

-in last layer of the network when image `x` is the input
+output layer when image `x` is the input to the network

-`a_L^j`is the `j^(th)` neuron in the vector of activations in the last layer
+`a_j^L`is the activation of `j^(th)` neuron in the output layer

-of the network when image `x` is the input
+when image `x` is the input to the network

 Q: Why the constant `1/2`?